pineapplemachine/mwde/readme.md

 On OSX, open "Morrowind Dialog Explorer.app" instead.
 A new console window will open and it will show something like this.
+(Linux users should open a command line, navigate to the unzipped MWDE directory, and run "python src/dialog_explorer.py".)

 ```
 C:\MWDE>"C:\MWDE\Morrowind Dialog Explorer.bat"